-At general meetings of the Company, shareholders are given the opportunity to communicate their views and encouraged to ask the Directors and Management questions regarding matters affecting the Company.
-The chairmen of all the Board Committees and the external auditors are present at general meetings to assist in addressing queries raised by the shareholders.
+At general meetings of the Company, shareholders are given the opportunity to communicate their views and to meet the Directors, including the Board Chairman, the chairman of the Board Committees and certain members of the Senior Management team.
+The EA is present at AGM to assist in addressing queries raised by the shareholders.
+All Directors attended the 2017 AGM.